TriJUG/trijug.github.io/sections/speaker.md

 ## Our Speaker...

-# Ivar Grimstad
+# Andrus Adamchik
-- Jakarta EE Developer Advocate at Eclipse Foundation
+- Member of the Apache Software Foundation
-- JCP Executive Committee Member
+- Dedicated open source project founder and commiter - Apache Cayenne, Bootique.io, and DLib
-- Java Champion!
-JUG Leader!
-Open Source Contributor!
+- Runs a software company called ObjectStyle